interests | keywords

 academic research publications

-Democratising Risk In Search of a Methodology to Study Existential Risk, 2021 preprint in SSRN
+Democratising Risk In Search of a Methodology to Study Risk, 2021 preprint in SSRN

 Curriculum Effects in 3D Compositional Generalisation Conference on Computational Cognitive Neuroscience (CCN) 2023 - Poster, here